Chikayo-k/pp1-hotspring-ck/README.md

 **Recomendation section**

 - The recommendations section provides information on famous hot springs in Japan.
 They are connected with our partners for a smoother experience.
+When the mouse hovers over the links, their colour, and font-weight will change.This helps users clearly see where to click.
 - This section is valuable to users as they will be able to find our partner websites easily and find more information for their final decision.

 ![Recommendations image](./readme/media/recommendation.png)